BRAIN-Lab-AI/Robustness-to-Prompt-Variations-in-VLMs-Evaluating-Noisy-Prompts-with-Ensembling-Strategies/README.md

 - **SigLIP_Robustness.ipynb:** Jupyter notebook used for running experiments, plotting results, and validating all robustness evaluations.

 ## Model Workflow
-The workflow of the Robust Vision–Language Evaluation Framework is designed to measure how CLIP, SigLIP, and CoOp behave under clean and noisy prompts, and how ensembling or noise-aware fine-tuning improves their robustness.

-# Workflow

 The workflow of the **Robust Vision-Language Evaluation Framework** is designed to measure how CLIP, SigLIP, and CoOp behave under clean and noisy prompts, and how ensembling or noise-aware fine-tuning improves their robustness.

 ---